New Zealand Facts

 New Zealand is surrounded by the South Pacific Ocean and lies to the Southeast of Australia.
 New Zealand lies on the Ring of Fire and there are numerous volcanos on North Island.

-The country is roughly as big as the state of Colorado/USA or as Ecuador or as the UK and Switzerland combined.
+The country is roughly as large as the state of Colorado/ USA or as large as Ecuador or as large as the UK and Switzerland combined.

 The main cities in New Zealand are: Auckland, Christchurch, Wellington, Hamilton and Tauranga.
 More than half of the population of New Zealand lives in these four cities.